earthlingbridget/hannahbridgetprice/content/recipes/beansalad.md

 tags: ["Under 20 Minutes","Serves 1 - 2 "]
 categories: ["Side Dishes and Lunches"]
 ---
-An extraordinareily quick and easy recipe with ingredients you likely have in your cupboards.
+An extraordinarily quick and easy recipe with ingredients you likely have in your cupboards.
 &nbsp;

 &nbsp;
 ### Ingredients
-* 2 cans on beans
+* 2 cans of beans
 * 3 garlic cloves
 * 2 tbsp oil
 * 1 tbsp soy sauce